molmod/psiflow/docs/execution.md

     concepts.

 ## Execution definitions
-The definition of all execution-side parameters happens in the psiflow configuration file.
+All execution-side parameters are defined in a configuration file using concise YAML syntax.
 Its contents are divided in so-called execution definitions, each of which specifies how and where a certain type of calculation will be executed.
 Each definition accepts at least the following arguments: